-Only university employees expressly authorized in writing by the President may enter into or sign contracts or agreements, either oral or written, on behalf of The University of Texas Health Science Center at Houston ("university”).
+Only University employees expressly authorized in writing by the President may enter into or sign contracts or agreements, either oral or written, on behalf of The University of Texas Health Science Center at Houston ("University”).
 The President may delegate such authority only in accordance with Rule 10501 of the Board of Regents of The University of Texas System.
 The authorized employees and their corresponding delegated authorities are listed in the Delegation Authority Matrix.
 Contracts and agreements must be reviewed and approved by the appropriate office prior to their execution.
-For the appropriate office through which to route a contract or agreement, consult the Contracting at UTHSC-H Matrix.
+For the appropriate office through which to route a contract or agreement, consult the Contracting at UTHealth Matrix.

-Purchases of Goods or Services
+B. Purchases of Goods or Services

-University commitments must be made in accordance with the policies and procedures found in the university’s Procurement Procedures.
-The university will not assume liability for an obligation of institutional funds that does not comply with the university’s policies and procedures.
+University commitments must be made in accordance with the policies and procedures found in the University’s Procurement Procedures.
+The University will not assume liability for an obligation of institutional funds that does not comply with the University’s policies and procedures.
 Employees who are authorized to obligate institutional funds are expected to become informed about, and work within the framework of, approved purchasing policies and procedures.
-Failure to abide by university purchasing policies and procedures, whether the result of ignorance or of deliberate misconduct, may result in financial liability and/or disciplinary action for the employee concerned.
+Failure to abide by University purchasing policies and procedures, whether the result of ignorance or of deliberate misconduct, may result in financial liability and/or disciplinary action for the employee concerned.

-The university requires that all requisitions for purchasing live animals be approved by the Center for Laboratory Animal Medicine and Care ("CLAMC").
+The University requires that all requisitions for purchasing live animals be approved by the Center for Laboratory Animal Medicine and Care ("CLAMC").
 Requests for the purchase of animals must be made in accordance with the procedures outlined in the Animal Ordering Guidelines.